 45,980 views | 00:11:08

-Join us for #YourDailyEquation with Brian Greene.
-Every Mon – Fri at 3pm EDT, Brian Greene will offer brief and breezy discussions of pivotal equations.
-Even if your math is a bit rusty, tune in for accessible and exciting stories of nature and numbers that will allow you to see the universe in a new way.
+#YourDailyEquation with Brian Greene offers brief and breezy discussions of the most pivotal equations of the ages.
+Even if your math is a bit rusty, these accessible and exciting stories of nature and numbers will allow you to see the universe in a new way.

 Why is the speed of light the fastest possible speed?
 In this episode, Brian tells a simple story–involving medieval jousters–to motivate the relativistic mass equation, and then uses that equation to explain the speed limit set by light.

 Brian Greene is a professor of physics and mathematics at Columbia University, and is recognized for a number of groundbreaking discoveries in his field of superstring theory.
 His books, The Elegant Universe, The Fabric of the Cosmos, and The Hidden Reality, have collectively spent 65 weeks on The New York Times bestseller list.Read More

 Hey, everybody.
 Welcome to this next episode of Your Daily Equation.
 Today I’m going to focus upon the relativistic mass equation, the relativistic mass formula.
 Some people love this equation.
 Some people despise it.
 I’ll describe why that is, but let me just give you a quick sense of why I think it’s important for us to cover.

 Many people ask me why is it that the speed of light is the maximum possible speed?
 Why is it a barrier?
 And the relativistic mass formula at least gives you some intuition for an answer to that important question.
 It gives you some understanding of why it is that if you try to push an object and speed it up to the speed of light, you will always fail.
 You can get close to the speed of light, but you can’t actually reach the speed of light and certainly you can’t exceed the speed of light.